How much is the undergraduate admissions application fee?

 How is parking on campus and are freshmen allowed to have cars on campus?

-We have ample parking spots available throughout campus and there are no reserved parking spots.
-Parking passes are for sale each year and freshmen are allowed to have cars on campus.
+We have ample parking available throughout campus and there are no reserved parking spots.
+Parking passes are for sale each year and freshmen may have cars on campus.

 Do you have campus security?